3 Reasons Music Producers & Musicians Fail

 1. You Fail Because You Quit…

 Albert Einstein was a pretty smart dude.
-He said, “You never fail until you stop trying.”
+I think we all know that.
+But in one of Einstein’s more motivational quotes, he said, “You never fail until you stop trying.”

-This really isn’t meant to turn into a sappy, inspirational email.
+This truly isn’t meant to turn into a sappy, inspirational article.
 But maybe it’s unavoidable because the ONLY way that you can truly fail is if you quit.

 The next time you’re frustrated about slow progress or lack of results, keep this story in mind…